E-commerce

 Multi-entity

-Groups with several companies or VAT registrations: automatically routing the order to the correct billing entity avoids manual errors, provided that allocation rules are validated by finance.
+Groups with multiple companies or VAT numbers: automatically routing the order to the correct billing entity avoids manual errors, provided the linking rules are validated by finance.

 Finance: billing, payments and reconciliation

-Export to accounting tool, invoice generation, matching of partial payments: automation reduces re-entry and discrepancies at closing.
+Export to accounting tools, invoice generation, and matching partial payments: automation reduces re-entry and discrepancies at closing.

 Multi-currency